 - How are they with money?
 Can they be trusted with it?
 Are they in the habit of frequently asking for money?
 Who do they go to for it?
 Constantly pestering vulnerable members of the congregation, especially widows for money should be a red flag.

 - How do they respond to criticism?
-Do they hear it.
+Do they hear it?
 It’s not just about their emotional reaction.
 Actually, some people can respond passionately, defending themselves and find the criticism hard in the heat of the moment but are then able to come back later and say “yes maybe you were right there.”
 Others, even if they are polite and charming about it are simply unable to accept that they might have room to improve or might have been in the wrong.
 Those are the ones to watch out for.
+But the narcissist may not even hear the gentle challenge at all because their conscience has been dulled.

 - Is there a tendency to surround themselves with supporters -a love of sycophancy?
 Do they need to be the hero of the situation?
 I’d particularly be alert to situations where they particularly seek to build a kind of “groupie” relationship with members of the opposite sex.